 - 1. Start with the antenna extended and tightens the set screw lightly enough so that the antenna can be lightly tapped with your finger for easy adjustment. - 2.
-Set your transceiver to Channel 21 @ C band.
-Press the PTT (push-totalk) switch, and tap the antenna (making it shorten).
+Set your transceiver to Channel 21 @ D band.
+Press the PTT (push-to-talk) switch, and tap the antenna (making it shorten).
 The SWR meter will show a lower reading each time the antenna is tapped.
-By continuing to shorten the antenna you will notice the SWR reading will reach a low print and then start again.
+By continuing to shorten the antenna you will notice the SWR reading will reach a low print and then start rising again.
 This means that you have passed the optimum point for Channel 21.
 Extend the antenna a short distance and again follow the procedure above.

-When the lowest point has been reached, switch to Channel 1 @ A band or H band and then to Channel 40 @ A band or H band and compare SWR readings.
+When the lowest point has been reached, switch to Channel 1 @ A band or D band and then to Channel 40 @ A band or D band and compare SWR readings.
 They should be almost equal.

-B. Antennas that must be cut to proper length.
+B. Antennas which must be cut to proper length.

 - 1. Follow the same procedure as above, but adjust the length by cutting in 1/8" increments until a good match is obtained. - 2.
 Be very careful not to cut too much at one time, as one it is cut, it can no longer be lengthed. - 3.
-Filing a notch all the way around and breaking the piece off with pliers easily cuts the whip.
+The whip is easily cut by filing a notch all the way around and breaking the piece off with pliers.

-- NOTE
+- NOTE -

-THE PROPER SETTING IS ACHIEVED WHEN THE SWR IS 1.5 OR BELOW, AND WHEN IT HAS THE SAME READING FOR LOW OR HIGH CHANNELS.
+THE PROPER SETTING IS ACHIEVED WHEN THE SWR IS 1.5 OR BELOW, AND WHEN IT HAS THE SAME READING FOR A BAND CHANNEL 1 AND D BAND CHANNEL 40.